psaltisa/psaltisa.github.io/_outreach/planetarium.markdown

 	<img src="{{ site.baseurl }}/assets/img/planetarium_logo.png"  height="40%" width="40%">
 </center>

-During my graduate studies at McMaster University I produced and presented public and private shows in the <a href="http://www.physics.mcmaster.ca/planetarium/" target="_blank">William J. McCallion Planetarium</a>.
+During my graduate studies at McMaster University I produced and presented public and private shows in the [William J. McCallion Planetarium](http://www.physics.mcmaster.ca/planetarium/).
 Most of the shows were for K-12 students and the general audience.
 Over five years at the William J. McCallion Planetarium I presented live shows to thousands of people of all ages.
 In addition, I produced three original full-dome interactive shows.

 <center>